Gefferson-Souza/Render-Teste/README.md

   All users information;
   #
   #### /api/users/userid
-  All info about a specific user and all his blogs;
+  All info about a specific user and all his Notes;

   # Login
   #### /api/users